RohanSreerama5/ChiaCoinFarmingSetupAWS/README.md

    - Request to generate a `.pem` key pair and store it in `Downloads` of local computer
    - Click `Launch Instance`

 3) Navigate to your instance in AWS console and once it's ready, select your instance and hit `Connect`.
-Copy the `SSH` command under the `SSH` tab.
+Copy the `SSH` example command under the `SSH Client` tab.
 Go to `Downloads` directory via terminal and paste that command in.

 Note: If you get `Unprotected Key File Warning`, then open terminal at `Downloads` directory and run: <br />
 `chmod 400 nameOfFile.pem` (This should be where your `.pem` key-pair file is located)